Skip to Content

 Research area(s)

 Mainly trained in consumer psychology using experimental methodology, she is interested in examining how various experiences (such as together-alone experiences, and virtual experiences) affect individual consumers.
 Her recent works look at the role of algorithmic and robotic services` impact on consumers and desired marketing outcomes.
 Over the years, she has established several fruitful research partnerships with co-authors from other countries, including Sweden, Denmark, and Turkey.
-She frequently collaborates across disciplines, serves in external boards and currently serves in the PhD committee of an PhD external student.
+She frequently collaborates across disciplines, serves in external boards and currently serves as RDA in two PhD student committees and co-supervising an external PhD student.

 Research Interests